clairefro/learn-rw/README.md

 }
 ```

-### Syncing English content

-In the future, `src/content/en` docs should be synced from select redwoodjs.com content.

-We will start with just `TUTORIAL.md`.

 ### Translation

-[Gitlocalize](https://gitlocalize.com/) will be used keep locales synced with the content in `src/content/en`.
+[Our Gitlocalize](https://gitlocalize.com/repo/5536) will be used keep locales synced with the content in `src/content/en`.

-**Do not make direct PRs for translation to this repo.** All translation should be done through the Gitlocalize dashboard, which will generate PRs and notify when content has gone stale.
+**Do not make direct PRs for translation to this repo.** All translation and edits to non-English content should be done through the Gitlocalize dashboard, which will generate PRs and notify when content has gone stale.

+Any missing translations for any given language will default to the English text with a little "help us translate!" warning and link.

 ### Adding a new (English) page